Now you can link your payment accounts from different banks to one place

 Linking your payment accounts from different banks to SEB internet bank

-Now you can link your payment accounts at different banks to SEB Internet Bank and to manage your finances in one place.
-The SEB Internet Bank will display your payment account details such as IBAN, account balance and account’s transaction list of the last 180 days.
+Now you can link payment accounts from different banks to SEB Internet Bank.
+Manage all your finances in one place.
+The Internet Bank shows account details like IBAN, balance, and transactions from the last 180 days.

 How does it work?